Do I have to upload a PDF for KDP print?

 • Do not lock or encrypt the PDF.

-• Keep image downsampling/compression from degrading print content.
+• Keep image downsampling and compression from degrading print content.

 • Keep total file size within KDP limits (currently 650MB maximum).

-If something is wrong, fix source content and create a fresh PDF.
-Avoid patching release PDFs directly.
+If something is wrong, fix the source file and make a fresh PDF.
+Avoid patching the final PDF directly.

-After upload, use KDP Print Previewer in Bookshelf and inspect pages deliberately.
+After upload, use KDP Print Previewer in Bookshelf and inspect pages on purpose.

 • Margins and gutter safety: no text outside safe print regions.